wacncontent/CustomizeTool/addCommentOutput/includes/storsimple-sas-cable-8600.md

 #### To attach the SAS cables

 1. Identify the primary and the EBOD enclosures.
 The two enclosures can be identified by looking at their respective back planes.
-See the following image for guidance.
+See the following image for guidance.Â

     ![Back plane of primary and EBOD enclosures](./media/storsimple-sas-cable-8600/HCSBackplaneofprimaryandEBODenclosure.png)